brainhack-school2020/BHS_project_Jonathan/README.md

 ## Summary

 Hi!, I'm a first year PhD student at McGill.
-My project aims to use Python visualization tools for displaying functional connectivity results from MEG and fMRI data.
+My project aims to use Python visualization tools for displaying functional connectivity results from both MEG and fMRI data.

 ## Project definition